 Worship is the most important thing we do together as a beloved community, week after week, throughout the year.
 Rev. Hannah Petrie works to ensure we experience a variety of emotions in our hour of “sacred time” together: comfort, joy, reflection, vulnerability, challenge, and inspiration.
 Our worship services touch the mind, heart, and soul.

-Please join us for worship on Sundays via Zoom!
+Join us for worship on Sundays via Zoom!
 This Zoom link is for all Sunday services.
-The link will also be provided in our Order of Service email each week for your convenience.

 The Call of Service, The Clarion Call of Democracy

 What a wild week in the history of American democracy.
 It's this time of year we do a big volunteer appreciation and recruitment Sunday.
 As we observe the rocky (the say the least) changing of the guard in our national government, we'll compare the call of public service to the call to volunteer in our church.
 Several seats are available, and it's an honorable way to use your free-time, as we continue to be stuck in the comfort of our own homes.

 The Traits of a Real Leader